microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 ## Success Criteria

-1. Setup working ERP connection in the power automate (or flow).
+1. Working ERP connection in the power automate (or flow).
-2. Run the power application and display selected material information.
+2. Successful Run of the power application and display selected material information.

 ## Hints